How To Prepare For A Flood

 The app also enables users to receive push notifications reminding them to take important steps to prepare their homes and families for disasters.
 The NWS Interactive Flood Information Map tool lets users review specific flood information for their state, as well as resources for staying safe.

-FEMA and the NWS urge you to be prepared as it ensures ensures you, your family, community, and business are able to adapt to changing conditions and be resilient before, during, and after flood events.
+FEMA and the NWS urge residents to be prepared, ensuring residents, communities and businesses are able to adapt to changing conditions and be resilient before, during and after flood events.

 Follow @WJZ on Twitter and like WJZ-TV | CBS Baltimore on Facebook